A Eulogy for my Grandfather

 Always in a pageboy cap.

-In early April I was on resting and reading in my mum’s room.
+In early April 2018, I was resting and reading in my mum’s room.
 A flash of black caught my eye, and I looked up to see a crow flying straight at the window.
 It veered suddenly and disappeared.

 “Goodbye grandma,” I said softly.
 It reminded me of that story from her grave that I hadn’t thought about in some time.